Herbert Menges: Life and career

 He also became musical director of the Royalty Theatre in London.
 In 1931 he founded the London Rehearsal Orchestra, whose purpose was to help young musicians learn difficult pieces.

 In 1951 he wrote the music for the Laurence Olivier-Vivien Leigh Broadway production of Shakespeare's Antony and Cleopatra.
 That same year, Malcolm Arnold dedicated his A Sussex Overture, Op.
 31, to Herbert Menges and the Brighton Philharmonic Society.

-He considered that he had a strong affinity with Bach and conducted the Viennese classics and composers such as Verdi and Tchaikovsky with restraint, while his Brahms and Dvorak are warmer in his interpretations.
+He considered that he had a strong affinity with Bach and conducted the Viennese classics and composers such as Verdi and Tchaikovsky with restraint, while his Brahms and Dvořák are warmer in his interpretations.
 His rehearsal and conducting technique were commended for their economy and he would often forego the baton in more expressive passages.
-A later critic, discussing his recordings, praised the rhythmic acuity, superb internal balance in the orchestra and the precision of attack he achieved, comparing his approach with Paray and Monteux.
+A later critic, discussing his recordings, praised the rhythmic acuity, superb internal balance in the orchestra and the precision of attack he achieved, comparing his approach with Paul Paray and Pierre Monteux.

-He had conducting engagements with the Royal Philharmonic Orchestra, the Liverpool Philharmonic Orchestra, and the BBC Symphony Orchestra.
-He became Director of Music at the Chichester Festival Theatre from 1962.
+He had conducted engagements with the Royal Philharmonic Orchestra, the Liverpool Philharmonic Orchestra, and the BBC Symphony Orchestra.
+He became Director of Music at the Chichester Festival Theatre in 1962.

 Herbert Menges was appointed an Officer of the Order of the British Empire in 1963.
 He died on 20 February 1972, in London, aged 69.
-His name now appears as tribute on some Brighton and Hove buses.
+His name now appears as a tribute on some Brighton and Hove buses.

 Many of his letters and scores are held at McMaster University Library, Hamilton, Ontario, Canada.

 He was married in 1935 to Evelyn Stiebel and had three children, Nicholas, Christopher (an Academy Award-winning cinematographer) and Susannah.